GJeannin0/SebastienFeser.github.io/index.md

 Here, I am going to present to you an optimization I implemented by myself on the current Engine.

 Quaternions are used to represent rotations.
 They’re based on complex numbers and aren’t easy to understand intuitively.
 You rarely access or modify individual Quaternion components.
-You’d just take existing rotation like the one in the transform and use them to construct new rotations.
+You’d just take existing rotations like the one in the transform and use them to construct new rotations.
 One of the main reasons we’re using Quaternions is to avoid gimbal lock which is the loss of one degree of freedom in a rotation.

 **3 Axes Gimbal Rotation**